KRUISIN' KANINES AGILITY AND DOG SPORTS

 Jeanie has a soft spot for rescues.
 She has worked with and through a variety of rescue behaviors.
 She works to modify and reshape them in an effort to achieve confidence, enthusiasm, and ultimately build successful teams.

 Jeanie's MACH4 ADCH River, a rescued Border Collie, qualified for AKC Nationals annually since the age of two.
 River and Jeanie made the finals at AKC Nationals in 2014 and placed an impressive 5th in the 24" class.
 River and Jeanie were the AKC National preferred winners in 2022.
 Her young Border Collie WiFi had a tremendous agility career earning his MACH, among other impressive achievements.
-Jeanie currently competes with her Border Collies Switch and Edison.
-In 2023, Switch and Jeanie were AKC National finalists and represented Team USA at the World Agility Open Championships.
-In 2024, Jeanie and Edison were named to the first Senior Open Agility World Championship team, representing Team USA.
+In 2023, Jeanie and her Border Collie Switch were AKC National finalists and represented Team USA at the World Agility Open Championships.
+In 2024, Jeanie and her Border Collie Edison were named to the first ever Senior Open Agility World Championship team, representing Team USA.
+In 2025, Jeanie and Edison represented Team USA in Portugal for the

 Picture